|Title:||Assistant Coach (TE), NFL/Pro Liaison|

-Brian Barbato is in his sixth consecutive year –and seventh overall- on the UNH coaching staff in 2013.
+Brian Barbato is in his seventh consecutive year –and eighth overall- on the UNH coaching staff in 2014.
 Barbato has been in charge of tight ends since returning to Durham in 2008.

 Barbato's understudy Harold Spears took a major step forward in 2012.
 The sophomore, who earned a place on the All-CAA Third Team, played in 11 games and racked up 20 receptions for 305 yards and four touchdowns.
 Spears was tabbed the CFPA National Tight End Performer of the Week after making six catches for 94 yards and a TD at Georgia State (Oct.
 6) in the 100th career coaching victory for head coach Sean McDonnell.
 Spears was the CFPA TE Performer of the Week Honorable Mention for his three-catch, 107-yard, two-TD performance in the Oct.
 20 win at Maine to keep the Brice-Cowell Musket in the Wildcats' possession for another season.